June 28, 2023 4 Min Read

 There’s that term again—ally.
 It pops up most frequently during important observances, such as Black History Month and Pride, despite it being important year-round.
 Redefine what allyship means for you—incorporate it into your everyday life to become the person you want to be.

 At TaskHuman, we believe in equality for all, and that pride doesn’t end in the month of June.
-That’s why we asked Matthew Stotts—a TaskHuman Specialist, and member/activist in the LGBTQIA+ community— to lend his advice for how to be more inclusive, and become a better ally.
+That’s why we asked Matthew Stotts—a TaskHuman Coach and member/activist in the LGBTQIA+ community— to lend his advice for how to be a more inclusive ally.
 Read his wise words, written enthusiastically & insightfully, below.

 1. Listen and Learn